The most important question on a dental practice owner’s mind is:

 Team recruitment should be about what that person can contribute to the entirety of the team.

 Before recruiting dental team members, the practice principal and the dental practice manager should be looking to see which talents, skills and abilities the entire team lacks.

 If you put an advert out for a nurse and hire the first person that comes along, you are essentially creating a team of randomness.

 - First, decide the destination of your dental business.
 This is your Practice Vision.

-- Then decide who is right for your Team Culture and who is not.
+- Then decide who is suitable for your Team Culture and who is not.
 You need to remove those negative people that are not aligned with your practice values.

-- Thereafter, you need to look for abilities, talents and skills within that team.
-And position the correct people in the correct roles.
+- After that, you need to look for abilities, talents and skills within that team.
+And position the correct people in the right roles.

-The appropriate people on your team will develop the practice culture and will ultimately drive your Vision.
+The appropriate people on your team will develop the practice culture and ultimately drive your Vision.

-They will be able to contribute in a meaningful way to the overall success of the practice.
+They will be able to contribute in a meaningful way to the practice’s overall success.

 We can help!